 This program is offered as a complementary major.

-Complementary major just means that this major must be taken alongside another major at Anderson University.
-Students can pair it with a variety of academic endeavors in which they are interested in to earn their degree from AU.
-Complementary majors are often more in-depth than minors and this academic option will allow you to explore more than one topic that you are interested in while you study at AU.
+A complementary major at Anderson University is one that must be taken alongside another major.
+Students can pair it with a variety of academic endeavors in which they are interested to earn their degree.
+Complementary majors are often more in-depth than minors, and this academic option will allow students to explore more than one topic of interest during their time at AU.

 What courses will I take?